niberius/jmp2016/module14/README.md

 - POJO
 - Web

-POM files was reworked (packaging for root - pom, for POJO - not specified (it means that jar will be used by default), for Web - war).
+POM files were reworked (packaging for root - pom, for POJO - not specified (it means that jar will be used by default), for Web - war).

 All "magic" described in root POM.
-It contains dependency management section and profiles fo running / deploying app.
+It contains dependency management section and profiles for running / deploying the app.

 To install dependencies to local repository, build all modules and run the app on embedded Tomcat7:
 ```